learn-tdd-in/learntdd.in/src/react-native/index.md

                  @testing-library/jest-native@4.0.4
 ```

-RNTL doesn't require any additional setup, but for Jest Native does.
+RNTL doesn't require any additional setup, but Jest Native does.
 In `package.json`, add the following:

 ```diff
  "jest": {